NickVolynkin/documentation/source/_docs/guides/github-pull-requests.md

       </div>
       <div class="terminus-plugin">
         <h3 class="plugin-title">Circle CI</h3>
-        <p class="topic-info__description">[Circle CI](https://circleci.com) provides hosted services to run automated tests for a project, and GitHub provides mechanisms that allow these tests to run whenever a change is submitted.
-The process of testing each set of changed files prior to merging them into the branch where development is being done is called continuous integration.</p>
+        <p class="topic-info__description"><a href="https://circleci.com">Circle CI</a> provides hosted services to run automated tests for a project, and GitHub provides an integration to run these tests to whenever a change is submitted.
+The process of testing each set of changed files prior to merging them into the main branch is called continuous integration.</p>
       </div>
     </div>
   </div>